rtxanson/hennepin-gis-cli/README.md

 ## Installation

-    make all
-    make install

-This will install like normal to a system location (usr/local/bin or ~/.cabal/bin/ or whatever).

-NB, some systems you probably need

     make global-install

+This will install like normal to a system location (/usr/local/bin)

 If it complains of missing dependencies, `make deps` should be sufficient, but don't do that unless there is a complaint.